TRACEY SCOTT, CHIEF EXECUTIVE OFFICER

 JAMES L. BEBLEY, CHIEF OPERATING OFFICER

-Mr. Bebley has over thirty years of experience practicing law in the public and private sectors.
-He most recently served as Chief Legal Officer and General Counsel for the Chicago Housing Authority.
+Mr. Bebley has over 30 years of experience practicing law in the public and private sectors.
+In his most recent legal post, he served as Chief Legal Officer and General Counsel for the Chicago Housing Authority.
 In addition, he was responsible for the Housing Choice Voucher hearing process and the Ethics Policy functions and served as a Trustee and Secretary to the Chicago Housing Authority Employees’ Retirement Plan and Trust.